DEMYSTIFYING THE PALEO DIET: EATING LIKE A CAVEMAN SHOULDN'T BE ROCKET SCIENCE

-Paleolithic dieting is perhaps the worst of sub-subjects to diet, because even outside of the internet there appears to be no consensus among authors about what, exactly, paleo dieting is.
-In fact, the debate about what actually constitutes paleo is frankly more mind boggling than the fact that anyone finds Jack Black to be amusing.
+Paleolithic dieting is perhaps the worst of sub-subjects to diet.
+Even outside of the internet there appears to be no consensus among authors about what, exactly, paleo dieting is.
+In fact, the debate about what constitutes paleo is frankly more mind boggling than the fact that anyone finds Jack Black to be amusing.
 To date, I’ve read the following paleo books:

 - The Paleolithic Prescription: A Program of Diet and Exercise and a Design for Living– S. Boyd Eaton, Marjorie Shostar, and Melvin Konner.
-If not the first, it was one of the first paleo books, and is shockingly the least “paleo” of any of them.
+If not the first, it was one of the first paleo books.
+In addition, is shockingly the least “paleo” of any of them.
 I doubt these people are even clear on what the Paleolithic Era was.

 - NeanderThin: Eat Like a Caveman to Achieve a Lean, Strong, Healthy Body– Ray Audette.
 In my opinion, the seminal work on paleolithic dieting, Audette recommends what seems to be the closest thing in print to what actual paleolithic man ate.